four levels of PCI compliance

 • You can maintain your computer networks with firewalls, user permissions, and antivirus programs.

 • Consistent security checks are critical for all businesses.
-You can complete a vulnerability review program to see how your business is handling various potential openings in your system.
+You can complete a vulnerability review program to see how your business handles various potential openings in your system.

 • Unique passwords are necessary for all operations.
-PCI compliance entails producing passwords that are unique for each user, plus they aren’t the default options that systems use.
+PCI compliance entails producing unique passwords for each user.
 You could also request people change their passwords every few weeks or months.

 • Access audits help you see who is getting access to your card data.
 All staff members should have the proper permissions for accessing data and that they won’t encounter more content than they are permitted to use.